Rhetos/LightDMS/Readme.md

     }
     ```

+3. On Windows, install either [Docker Desktop](https://www.docker.com/products/docker-desktop/),
+   or a free [Docker Engine](https://docs.docker.com/engine/install/) installed on WSL.

-3. Once you have everything configured properly, you can run the test:
+4. Once you have everything configured properly, you can run the test:

     ```batch
     Clean.bat